 Researchers are just beginning to understand how changes to the code in the teen years affect our brains in the long-term.
 They also want to learn if these changes can be reversed.
-Do you want to take the risk?

 Check out this video for more on how your brain develops (and click here for a Spanish translation):